nabbar/golib/cobra/ui/readme.md

 - Text Input Questions: Prompt users to enter text-based inputs.
 - Password Input Questions: Securely collect password inputs from users, hiding the entered characters for privacy.
 - Dynamic Pagination: Automatically paginate choices for single-choice questions with more than 10 options, ensuring a smooth user experience without overwhelming them with too many choices at once.

-These features collectively empower developers to create engaging and user-friendly interfaces, whether they are standalone applications or CLI tools integrated with Cobra.
+- Each question can have separately its own string cursor and color (the default cursor it not specified is ->) These features collectively empower developers to create engaging and user-friendly interfaces, whether they are standalone applications or CLI tools integrated with Cobra.

 ## Standalone Usage Examples: